 Yes.
 In 2013, the Illinois Supreme Court ruled unanimously that the law was constitutional and subsequently ordered it to go into effect.

 What is judicial bypass?

-The Judicial bypass rule gives an outlet in extremely cases for girls to circumvent the Parental Notice of Abortion Law and be counseled by a judge instead of their parent.
-The intent of the Judicial Bypass Rule is to provide a safe haven for minor girls who are in an abusive situation such as incest or parental threats if she has an abortion.
-In this circumstance it is a judge’s duty not to merely determine if having an abortion is in the best interest of the girl, but the judge must also take steps to remove the girl from that abusive situation.
-Using judicial bypass as a drive through to circumvent good parents from being involved in their child’s lives is an abomination and puts a child’s health in danger.
+The judicial bypass rule gives an outlet in extreme cases for girls to circumvent the Parental Notice of Abortion Law and be counseled by a judge instead of their parents.
+The intent of the Judicial Bypass Rule is to provide a safe haven for minor girls who are in an abusive situation, such as incest or parental threats if she has an abortion.
+In this circumstance, it is a judge’s duty not to merely determine if having an abortion is in the best interest of the girl, but the judge must also take steps to remove the girl from that abusive situation.
+Using judicial bypass as a drive-through to circumvent good parents from being involved in their child’s lives is an abomination and puts a child’s health in danger.

-It is against the law for parents to retaliate against their child by refusing nourishment, shelter, and clothing to a minor child and parents if they disagree with their child’s abortion decision or decision to keep the child.
-Parents who retaliate with this child abuse should be prosecuted to the fullest extend allowed by law.
+It is against the law for parents to retaliate against their child by refusing nourishment, shelter, or clothing to a minor child if the parents disagree with that child’s decision to abort their pregnancy or to give birth to their child.
+Parents who retaliate with this child abuse should be prosecuted to the fullest extent allowed by law.